nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       Long-Term Benefits: Root canal treatment is a highly successful procedure that can save your natural tooth and prevent loss of tooth due to extraction.
 It helps restore normal biting force and maintains the natural appearance of the tooth.

+      Procedure:

+      1. An initial examination and X-rays are conducted to assess the tooth's condition and determine the extent of the infection or damage.

+      2. Local anesthesia is administered to ensure the patient is comfortable throughout the procedure.

+      3. An opening is made in the tooth to access the infected or inflamed pulp, which is then carefully removed.

+      4. The root canal is thoroughly cleaned, shaped, and disinfected to eliminate any remaining bacteria and debris.

+      5. The canal is filled with a biocompatible material to prevent recontamination and to support the tooth's structure.

+      6. A temporary filling may be placed to seal the tooth until the final restoration is ready.

+      7. In a subsequent visit, a permanent dental crown is placed to protect and strengthen the treated tooth, restoring its function and appearance.

+      Regular follow-up appointments are recommended to monitor the healing process and ensure the long-term success of the root canal treatment.

       FAQs